Ashura protests: Arrests

-Analysis

-According to Ibrahim Moussawi, associate professor of Lebanese University and head of Hizbullah's media relations, the incident damaged "public relations" of the Green Movement with Iranian citizenry more than all events as the acts of the protesters on that day including "applauding, whistling, and engaging in other cheerful displays," was "widely" seen as violation of a "red line" and targeting Husayn ibn Ali and Ashura commemoration itself.
-Various society groups including "marej-'e taqlid, the society of Iranian doctors, university student groups, the Iranian Parliament, Oil Industry Workers, the Iranian Women's Culture and Education Society, the Society of Iranian Teachers, the Iranian Professors Society, provincial governors and municipalities and bazaars" expressed their condemnation and many of them publicly asked for the "prosecution of the opposition leaders".

 Trials

 Many people are set to stand trial for taking part in the protests.
 At least one person arrested in connection with the protest, a university lecturer Abdolreza Ghanbari living in Pakdasht, has been accused of "moharebeh," (an Islamic term meaning "warring against God") and sentenced to death.

 International reaction

 The governments of Canada, France, Germany, the United Kingdom and the United States are among those who have condemned the violence.
 US President Barack Obama openly criticized the Iranian government's violent crackdown on the protests in a speech and declared "The decision of Iran's leaders to govern through fear and tyranny will not continue."
-Russia's Foreign Ministry expressed concern at the violence.
-It encouraged "a compromise on the basis of the law, and also to take political efforts to prevent a further escalation of the confrontation."

 Venezuela condemned what it called Western governments' interference in Iran's internal affairs.

 Slogans

 Since the protest coincided with Ashura, the commemoration observed by Shi'as for the death of Imam Hussein, the third imam of Shia's who was killed by the order of Umayyad Caliph Yazid I, protesters deliberately blended their political message with the Ashura's religious one in this protest.
 They alternated anti-government slogans with ancient cries of mourning for Imam Hussein.